Jan. 10, 2019

 Orchard Update Episode 45

 Happy New Year from all of us at Superfresh Growers®.
-It’s the start of 2019 and Dave Gleason and our orchard teams are already laying the groundwork for fall harvest.
+It’s the start of 2019, and Dave Gleason and our orchard teams are already laying the groundwork for the fall harvest.
 In our most recent Orchard Update, Gleason discusses managing the upcoming crop and how we prune each tree to make sure they get the most of even sunlight.
 We call it “farming the light.”

 Farming is truly a year-round activity!